A Trusted Friend in a Complicated World

 Stop worrying about “important” books

-Adding classic books to your reading list is a wonderful goal, and reading the bestsellers everyone else is reading can be exciting.
-But at the end of the day, you should like what you read, whether it’s a specific genre or topic you enjoy.
-“It can be fun to read what’s popular and what book influencers like me are talking about, but when starting, make your reading deeply personal,” Shuherk says.
+Adding classic books to your reading list is a wonderful goal, and reading the bestsellers everyone else is talking about can be exciting.
+But at the end of the day, if you’d like to read more, you should actually like what you read.
+Feel free to pick whatever genre you enjoy or topic that you want to explore!

 Peckham echoes that sentiment.
 “Research books and authors, and find your own niche,” she says.
-“Read whatever you like—smut, fantasy, lit fic, sci-fi—without shame, because if you love it, you won’t have to force yourself to read it.
+“Read whatever you like—smut, fantasy, lit fic, sci-fi—without shame because if you love it, you won’t have to force yourself to read it.
 The best book in the world is the one you love most.”

 If you’re having trouble finding a book that interests you, make another trip to your local library.
 “The library’s best asset is our staff, who can help readers find a book that will make them fall in love with reading,” says Lynn Lobash, associate director of reader services at the New York Public Library.
 “Tell them about a book you love or a genre or subject you want to explore, and you will not leave empty-handed!”